-Born in Gillingham, raised on Romney Marsh and educated at Ashford Grammar School.
-John Clark is a retired Police Inspector.
+John Clark was born in Gillingham, raised on Romney Marsh and educated at Ashford Grammar School.
+He is a retired Police Inspector.
 Having served in the Metropolitan Police for over 30 years, he was involved in the planning and policing of national and public events including sport, e.g. Test matches at Lord’s.
 A player of recreational cricket, he has been a member of Kent County Cricket Club since 1967, and a Life Member since 1992.

-John Clark continues to follow Kent Cricket home and away throughout the summer and to take an interest in security and safety at sports grounds.
-Elected in 2007, 2008 and 2009 to the General Committee and a member of the remuneration sub-committee.
+He continues to follow Kent Cricket home and away throughout the summer and to take an interest in security and safety at sports grounds.
+Elected since 2007 to the General Committee and is a member of the remuneration sub-committee.

 Richard Collins is a retired Consultant Surgeon and former Senior Vice-President of the Royal College of Surgeons.
 Honorary Medical Officer to Kent County Cricket Club from 1982 to 2011.
 Life Member of Kent County Cricket Club.
 Member of the Committee since 1999, Club President in 2005.
 Member of Ground Development sub-Committee.
 Chaired Kent Cricket Appeal 2000, raising over £100,000.
 Played Club Cricket for Buckhurst Hill Cricket Club in Essex before moving to live and work in Kent in 1976.
 Member of MCC since 1964, represented them against Canada at Lord's in 1969.